 3. Talk to Other Adoptive Families

 If you are not already friends with an adoptive family, please know that you are doing yourself (and your adopted child to be) a disservice.
-While the professionals are wonderful resources for things such as expectations, requirements, laws, process, and financial questions, adoptive families are your real-life view to what you can really expect and how you will deal as a family, not just with the process leading up to adoption, but what to expect once you become an adoptive family.
+While the professionals are wonderful resources for things such as expectations, requirements, laws, process, and financial questions, adoptive families are your real-life view of what you can really expect and how you will deal as a family, not just with the process leading up to adoption, but what to expect once you become an adoptive family.

 Talking to others who have adopted—and adoptees themselves—is a wonderful way to take and make the concept of adoption a tangible thing.
 Talking to other adoptive families is a concentrated, undiluted look into what your future may be like, and it takes the “idea” of being an adoptive parent or the “idea” of what a waiting child is or looks like off of your computer monitor, allowing you interaction and the opportunity to ask the real questions.